chrissyhroberts/ODK_Pi/README.md

 ###Set up github
 Github provides a nice way to get updated analysis scripts on to the RPi automatically.
+Git is built in to the Raspbian OS, so you just need to connect to GitHub to get your scripts

 ```
 git config --global user.name "USERNAME"